Aliases for AQP2 Gene

 This gene encodes a water channel protein located in the kidney collecting tubule.
 It belongs to the MIP/aquaporin family, some members of which are clustered together on chromosome 12q13.
 Mutations in this gene have been linked to autosomal dominant and recessive forms of nephrogenic diabetes insipidus. [provided by RefSeq, Oct 2008]

 GeneCards Summary for AQP2 Gene

-AQP2 (Aquaporin 2 (Collecting Duct)) is a Protein Coding gene.
-Diseases associated with AQP2 include diabetes insipidus, nephrogenic and hydronephrosis.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Glucose / Energy Metabolism.
-GO annotations related to this gene include actin binding and water transmembrane transporter activity.
-An important paralog of this gene is AQP1.
+AQP2 (Aquaporin 2) is a Protein Coding gene.
+Diseases associated with AQP2 include Diabetes Insipidus, Nephrogenic, Autosomal and Diabetes Insipidus.
+Among its related pathways are Aquaporin-mediated transport and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include actin binding and PDZ domain binding.
+An important paralog of this gene is AQP5.

 Forms a water-specific channel that provides the plasma membranes of renal collecting duct with high permeability to water, thereby permitting water to move in the direction of an osmotic gradient (PubMed:8140421, PubMed:7524315, PubMed:7510718, PubMed:15509592).
 Plays an essential role in renal water homeostasis (PubMed:8140421, PubMed:7524315, PubMed:15509592).